apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 * Try and get other people, especially anyone with their own endpoints, apps or different deployment environments, to run their own tests.
 * Run the load tests, especially `ILoadTestS3ABulkDeleteThrottling`.
+* Checkout cloudstore, build it against your version of hadoop, then use its CLI to run some commands (`storediag` etc)

 ### Dealing with Deprecated APIs and New Features